-Hydrogen selenide is fed directly into a vessel containing a bed of solid media.
+Hydrogen selenide is fed directly into a vessel containing a bed of solid media (activated charcoal or copper sulphate treated silica gel etc).
 There are many types of solid media available that adsorb hydrogen selenide.
 Adsorption capacity varies with solid type.
 Offgassing of hydrogen selenide from solid media can occur so it is important to have controls and hydrogen selenide monitoring in place.
 Heat is generated during hydrogen selenide adsorption as a function of adsorption rate and hydrogen selenide concentration.
 Temperature profiles through the bed containing solid media that are flammable shall be monitored to prevent the solid media from igniting.